Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 Default value: `true`

-### showSmallActionName

-Set to `true` if the actions dropdown shown at small resolutions should reflected the currently selected tool, or `false` otherwise.

-Default value: `true`

 ### searchPagesPerRequest

 The number of document pages to fetch search data for, per request.
 This is a performance-only property.